Our Medical Qigong Level 1 Course Class Started

 Our Medical Qigong Level 1 November class started yesterday evening the 9th November 2023, and it went really well.
 The lesson started with some interesting history and theories of Qigong and the Medical Qigong, followed by half of the movements teaching and real-time practising together.
 Erica was very meticulous with the accuracy of movements, which are not only crucial to the effectiveness of this exercise as a self-treatment method, but also to avoid unnecessary adverse effects too.
 'My teacher was as strict like this to us when I was learning from her', said Erica.

-• The 2nd, is that it's suitable for all age groups from 7-90 years old
+It's suitable for all age groups from 5-90 years old

-In the 80s and 90s, Chinese Qigong Committee investigated countless Qigong practices, and the committee approved this Qigong to be promoted as Medical Qigong.
-With the 3000 clinical cases submitted with the application, which were all registered with hospitals and authenticated, the Medical Qigong demonstrated itself successfully treating over 360 different types of diseases.
-To broadly describe these diseases in 5 big groups, they are:
+While serving in Chinese State Administration Bureau of Qigong, in the 80s and 90s, Dr Li investigated countless Qigong practices, and the Bureau approved this type of Qigong to be promoted as Medical Qigong.
+With 3000 clinical cases submitted with the application, all of which were registered with hospitals and certified independently, the Medical Qigong demonstrated itself successfully treating over 360 different types of diseases.
+We broadly group these conditions in 5 big groups, which are:

 Physical benefits: Firstly, medical Qigong level 1 movements are all on the upper half of the body, therefore it directly benefits physical parts like the neck, shoulder, chest, and upper back.
 Secondly, it benefits the organs and relevant meridians that relate to the upper half of the body.